Privacy Policy

 5. Folder Access Permissions

-Dryx requires read access to AI agent configuration directories to perform scans.
+Dryx requires read access to AI agent configuration directories to perform inspections.
 This access is granted explicitly by you through the macOS system file picker (NSOpenPanel) and stored as security-scoped bookmarks.

-- Read access for scanning is the default and covers the vast majority of Dryx's use.
-Scanning is purely observational — no modifications.
+- Read access for inspection is the default and covers the vast majority of Dryx's use.
+Inspection is purely observational — no modifications.

 - You choose exactly which folders to grant access to.